zabbix/zabbix/templates/cloud/openstack/openstack_http/README.md

   +--------------+----------------------------------------------------------------------------------------+
 ```

-While creating application credential, it is also possible to define __access rules__ using `--access-rules` flag, which offers even more fine-grained access to various API endpoints.
+While creating the application credential, it is also possible to define __access rules__ using the `--access-rules` flag, which offers even more fine-grained access to various API endpoints.
 This is optional and up to the user to decide if such rules are needed.

 Once the application credential is created, the values of `id` and `secret` need to be set as user macro values in Zabbix: